How many older banknotes and 1000-krone banknotes are in circulation?

 Will older coins also become invalid?

 The older coins will not become invalid.
 The focus is on the older banknotes, which represent a larger amount.
-But if you have old coins at home, you can deposit them into your account together with your banknotes.
+If you have old coins at home, you can deposit them in your own bank, unlike the older banknotes.